Inspiring Positive Change with June Scott '87

 What does it mean to be a female entrepreneur and CEO?

 Being a female entrepreneur and CEO has provided me a platform on a larger level to promote inclusion of a marginalized group, and it allows me to shape new ways of innovation in a variety of settings.
 I've been able to mentor young girls and women on what it means to have a voice that can inspire positive change and how they too can start a business.
 I've also been able to pursue my passion when it comes to speaking for those who find it difficult for speak for themselves.
 Being a nurse and a business owner put me in unique position to help businesses look through a different lens.
 We need more female leaders in the world.

 How did your Simmons experience prepare you for your career?

 When I attended Simmons I had an OPEN major, which had to go before the deans for approval.
-My degree ended up being a bachelor of arts in hospital administration, combining nursing, law and businesses classes.
+My degree ended up being a bachelor of arts in hospital administration, combining nursing, law and business classes.

 My experience at Simmons allowed me to pursue interests that would make a difference in the lives of others and that my voice mattered.
-The deans and professors embraced varied learning styles and pushed me to go out of my comfort zone and break though barriers that still exist today.
+The deans and professors embraced varied learning styles and pushed me to go out of my comfort zone and break through barriers that still exist today.